Managing Technical Debt in Manufacturing Before it Manages You

 In a fast-paced manufacturing environment, efficient logistics are paramount.
 The movement of raw materials, work-in-progress, and finished goods relies on clear, consistent instructions.

-Personality-dependent Scenario
+Personality-dependent scenario

 Consider a seasoned warehouse manager who remembers the exact staging area for oversized shipments or the loading patterns that optimize truck space.
 Their "system" lives in personal memory and experience.